quantum-kittens/dnd-mustarter-kit/README.md

 ### Ad-libs

 The ad-libbed aspect of the backstories and the D&D scene is a joint effort by the user and the quantum computer.
 The improvised words are generated both by user inputs as well as randomly selected by a quantum computer from word banks.
 User selected words are highlighted in orange, and quantum computer selected words are highlighted in blue.

-### Using it

-A online version of this is provided at [qdnd](https://qdnd.herokuapps.com).
-This version runs only on the QASM simulator so that the server is not overloaded.
-However if you want to run it on a actual quantum device, or just have a local copy of this follow the following step:

-1. Clone the git repository from [Github](https://github.com/quantum-kittens/dnd-character-generator).
-2. `cd` into the git repository.
-3. Execute `pip install -r requirements.txt`.
-4. Execute `export FLASK_APP = app.py`
-5. Execute `flask run`

-The app will available at `127.0.0.1:5000/`.
-You can direct your browser to that location to access it.
-To run this on an actual quantum device, open `app.py` and edit it as mentioned in the comments in the file, before executing `flask run`.

 ## Credits
 #### Created by: